srozemuller/rozemuller_blog/content/post/2026-08-26-why-does-this-intune-device-have-no-compliance-policy-assigned/index.md

 It doesn't tell me **why this particular device has no compliance policy assigned**.

 And that scenario turned out to be a surprisingly difficult question to answer from the Intune portal.

-The first place, because this tenant was quite new for me, so I to dig.
-On the other hand, the portal doesn't give me a clear answer.
+The first reason for that was because this tenant was quite new for me, so I to needed dig.
+The second reason, the portal doesn't give me a clear answer.
 It only tells me that the device is not compliant because it has no compliance policy assigned.
 But it doesn't tell me why.

 ## What does the tenant compliance setting actually do?
 Before troubleshooting the device, it helps to understand what this tenant wide setting does.